vonajs/vona/packages-docs/zh/guide/distributed/redlock.md

 class ControllerStudent {
   async test() {
     const res = await this.scope.redlock.lock('name', async () => {
-      // do nothing in lock
+      // do something in lock
       return 'some result';
     });
   }